Mo-way/awesome-aoip/README.md

 ## Education

-- [Dante Certificaiton](https://www.getdante.com/resources/training/dante-certification-program/) - High level intro to Dante that helps understand AoIP in general.
+- [Dante Certification](https://www.getdante.com/resources/training/dante-certification-program/) - Understanding Dante helps understanding AoIP.
 The training requires an account.
+I recommend lv 1 and lv 2.
 - [Ravenna Ressources](https://www.ravenna-network.com/resources/) - Webinars and slides by Andreas Hildebrand about Ravenna, AES67, SMPTE 2110, PTP and IPMX.
+- [Connecting Dante with AES67](https://download.yamaha.com/files/tcm:39-868466/) - Setting up AES67 from a Dante device isn't very straight forward, here's a guide from Yamaha as an example.

+## Unverified

+- List of things that sound good, but I was unable to try out or assess.
+Will vanish if this list will ever mature.
+- [PAM](https://github.com/martim01/pam) - Open source, AES67 capable audio monitor.